AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **template_repeatable[templateIndex]** equal to 1 indicates that a frame
     using the Frame dependency template with index equal to templateIndex will be used with sufficient application-dependent regularity to allow the endpoint to avoid sending a Switch request.

-Note: when the regularity of a template is unknown the template_repeatable[templateIndex] bit can safely be set to 0.
+    **Note:** When the regularity of a template is unknown the template_repeatable[templateIndex] bit can safely be set to 0.
+    {:.alert .alert-info }

   * **chains_cnt**: indicates the number of Chains.
 When set to zero, the Frame dependency structure does not utilize protection with Chains.